imstephens-professional/java_swing_minis/Typing Game/Information.md

 * While you can create the JFrame and related code from scratch, it's far more useful to have WindowBuilder installed.
 * Open Java file with WindowBuilder in order to change the design of the window.
 * My Eclipse version did not come with a WindowBuilder.
 I needed to use Eclipse Marketplace in order to download it.
 * Potential Improvements: Add text that tells the player when they type a word incorrectly.
-Add a separate win condition if the player finishes all four difficulties.
+* Error Handling Blindspots: Player can still press Start after finishing a game, allowing them to pick up where they left off.
+It is possible (although unlikely) that the player can "finish" all four difficulties before the timer runs out.